Transforming your startup dream into a profitable business often requires attracting funding to help launch and ultimately grow your organization.

-Equity financing is normally raised in stages and can be comprised of multiple rounds before you decide to sell your business or take it public.
-Within the larger venture capital (VC) industry, individual investors (also known as “angel investors”) and micro-VCs usually participate in early-stage investments (i.e. pre-seed, seed and Series A rounds), followed by mid-stage and late-stage VCs in Series B, C, D and so on rounds.
+Equity financing is normally raised in stages and can be comprised of multiple rounds.
+Within the larger venture capital (VC) industry, individual investors (also known as “angel investors”) and micro-VCs usually participate in early-stage investments–generally called “pre-seed”, “seed”, and “Series A/Series B” rounds.
+A description of each follows.

-Angel investors typically provide smaller financing amounts than venture capital firms, but may still take a hands-on approach to their investments.
+Angel investors typically provide smaller financing amounts than venture capital firms, but may take a hands-on approach to their investments.
 Like venture capitalists, these investors may actively participate in the management of your company to ensure the profitability and security of their investment.

 Early-Stage (Series A and Series B Rounds)